awsdocs/amazon-ec2-user-guide/doc_source/ebs-volumes-multi.md

 + Multi\-Attach for `io1` volumes is available in the following Regions only: US East \(N\.
 Virginia\), US West \(N\.
 California\), US West \(Oregon\), and Asia Pacific \(Seoul\)\.

   Multi\-Attach for `io2` and `io2` Block Express volumes is available in all Regions that support those volumes types\.
 + You can't attach a Multi\-Attach enabled `io2` volume to instance types that support Block Express and instance types that do not support Block Express at the same time\.
-C7g, R5b, Trn1, X2idn, and X2iedn instances types support Block Express\.
+For more information, see [`io2` Block Express volumes](provisioned-iops.md#io2-block-express)\.
-+ `io1` volumes with Multi\-Attach enabled are not supported with the R5b instance type\.
-To use Multi\-Attach with R5b instance types, you must use io2 volumes\.
++ `io1` volumes with Multi\-Attach enabled are not supported with instance types that support io2 Block Express\.
+To use Multi\-Attach with these instance types, you must use io2 volumes\.
 + Standard file systems, such as XFS and EXT4, are not designed to be accessed simultaneously by multiple servers, such as EC2 instances\.
 Using Multi\-Attach with a standard file system can result in data corruption or loss, so this is not safe for production workloads\.
 You can use a clustered file system to ensure data resiliency and reliability for production workloads\.
 + Multi\-Attach enabled volumes do not support I/O fencing\.
 I/O fencing protocols control write access in a shared storage environment to maintain data consistency\.
 Your applications must provide write ordering for the attached instances to maintain data consistency\.
 + Multi\-Attach enabled volumes can't be created as boot volumes\.